Qubi-B/Qubi-B/README.md

 # Hi there, I'm Qubi.B 👋
-  - 🔭 I’m currently working on: see 'best projects' - I'm making them all better
+  - 🔭 I’m currently working on: see 'main projects' below
   - 🌱 I’m currently learning: python and javascript
   - 💬 Ask me about: anything
   - ⚡ Fun fact: I don't know what am I doing but it works